AndrewPlewe/StableDiffusion-By-Parts/README.md

 There's also a file in here called "vaeCompress.py".
 This can take a regular-size image (size, currently, limited to what will fit at once in the vram of your graphics card, or in your ram/cpu if you dare) and turn it into a latent space "image".
 Basically what the image2image process does, except the code (currently) doesn't add any noise to the image.
 I originally started this to explore VAE-only compression of images, but hey sometimes there's scope creep.

+Quick and dirty tech specs for TIFFSD format:

+TIFFs can save pixels and 16 bit and 32 bit floating point numbers.
+This is awesome, and I'm doing that here.
+Not entirely sure of the channel order, but generally it doesn't matter.
+IF you edit one of these (like, say, trimming off parts of a latent space "image" to do manual tiling), BE SURE YOU SAVE IN 16 OR 32 BIT PER RGBA CHANNEL PER PIXEL FORMAT.
+The things I've tried usually only save integers.
+This will ruin your day.
+So, abide by the rules of the TIFF and you'll be golden.
+Basically the data saved is straight off the GPU in the format Stable Diffusion likes, I only pull off a "wrapper" dimension that isn't really necessary (see the code for details).
+You do have to add that back on, though, when you re-load the .tiff

 TODO:
 -----
 1.) remove dependencies on diffusers